USAFA-ECE/dfec-pi/README.md

 3. Upload or push document to the pi's respective repository

 The Pi updates once a day at about 0830, so any changes made to this repository will only take effect the next day.

+**How this script works**

+pi_disp_setup.sh installs the necessary tools to make this work. display_image.sh uses pull_pdf.sh and clones the dfec-pi repository.
+The line "for pdf in ~/dfec-pi/pi-1/*.pdf; do" in display_image.sh looks into the cloned repository for pi-1 (will need to be edited to pi-2, pi-3, etc. for other Pi's) and pulls pdfs in those files to display on the TVs.